fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-The app is nicely typed and ready for further development!
+The app is now nicely typed and ready for further development!

-The comple code can be found here []().
+The code of the typed notes can be found [here](https://github.com/fullstack-hy2020/typed-notes).

 ### A note about defining object types